masamerc/sevp/README.md

 ### External Config Provider

-External Config Providers allow SEVP to dynamically read and manage environment variable values from external configuration files or directories.
+External Config Providers allow `sevp` to dynamically read and manage environment variable values from external configuration files or directories.
 This feature is particularly useful for tools like AWS CLI or Docker, where profiles or contexts are defined externally.

 #### Supported External Config Providers:
 1. **AWS**